-- 38 They were being enrolled from the twenty-fifth of Pachon to the fourth of Epiphi, a period of forty days: the measures taken for their destruction lasted from the fifth of Epiphi till the seventh, that is, three days. - 39 The Ruler over all did during this time manifest forth his mercy gloriously, and did deliver them all together unharmed. - 40 They feasted upon the king's provision up to the fourteenth day, and then asked to be sent away. - 41 The king commended them, and wrote the subjoined letter, of magnanimous import for them, to the commanders of every city.
+- 38 They were being enrolled from the twenty-fifth of Pachon to the fourth of Epiphi, a period of forty days.
+The measures taken for their destruction lasted from the fifth of Epiphi till the seventh, that is, three days. - 39The Ruler over all during this time manifested his mercy gloriously, and delivered them all together unharmed. - 40 They feasted upon the king's provision up to the fourteenth day, then asked to be sent away. - 41The king commended them, and wrote the following letter, of magnanimous import for them, to the commanders of every city:

-- 1 King Ptolemy Philopator to the commanders throughout Egypt, and to all who are set over affairs, joy and strength. - 2 We, too, and our children are well; and God has directed our affairs as we wish. - 3 Certain of our friends did of malice vehemently urge us to punish the Jews of our realm in a body, with the infliction of a monstrous punishment. - 4 They pretended that our affairs would never be in a good state till this took place.
+- 1 "King Ptolemy Philopator to the commanders throughout Egypt, and to all who are set over affairs, joy and strength. - 2 We, too, and our children are well.
+God has directed our affairs as we wish.

+- 3 Certain of our friends out of malice vehemently urged us to punish the Jews of our realm in a body, with the infliction of a monstrous punishment. - 4 They pretended that our affairs would never be in a good state till this took place.
 Such, they said, was the hatred borne by the Jews to all other people.

-- 5 They brought them fettered in grievous chains as slaves, nay, as traitors.
-Without enquiry or examination they endeavoured to annihilate them.
-They buckled themselves with a savage cruelty, worse than Scythian custom. - 6 For this cause we severely threatened them; yet, with the clemency which we are wont to extend to all men, we at length permitted them to live.
-Finding that the God of heaven cast a shield of protection over the Jews so as to preserve them, and that he fought for them as a father always fights for his sons; - 7 and taking into consideration their constancy and fidelity towards us and towards our ancestors, we have, as we ought, acquitted them of every sort of charge. - 8 And we have dismissed them to their several homes; bidding all men everywhere to do them no wrong, or unrighteously revile them about the past. - 9 For know you[^], that should we conceive any evil design, or in any way aggrieve them, we shall ever have as our opposite, not man, but the highest God, the ruler of all might.
+- 5 They brought them fettered in grievous chains as slaves, no, as traitors.
+Without enquiry or examination they endeavored to annihilate them.
+They buckled themselves with a savage cruelty, worse than Scythian custom. - 6 For this cause we severely threatened them; yet, with the clemency which we usually extend to all men, we at length permitted them to live.
+Finding that the God of heaven cast a shield of protection over the Jews so as to preserve them, and that he fought for them as a father always fights for his sons,

+7 and taking into consideration their constancy and fidelity toward us and toward our ancestors, we have, as we ought, acquitted them of every sort of charge.

+- 8 We have dismissed them to their several homes, telling all men everywhere to do them no wrong, or unrighteously revile them about the past. - 9 For know this, that should we conceive any evil design, or in any way aggrieve them, we shall ever have as our adversary, not man, but the highest God, the ruler of all might.
 From Him there will be no escape, as the avenger of such deeds.
-Fare you[^] well. - 10 When they had received this letter, they were not forward to depart immediately.
+Farewell." - 10 When they had received this letter, they didn't hurry to depart immediately.
 They petitioned the king to be allowed to inflict fitting punishment upon those of their race who had willingly transgressed the holy god, and the law of God. - 11 They alleged that men who had for their bellies' sake transgressed the ordinances of God, would never be faithful to the interests of the king.